vu-nguyen/docs/Government of Canada Digital Standards for Developing Online Services.md

 TBS: [Section 4.2 Client-centric service design and delivery](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603#cla4.2)

+**Activities:**

+- Consider accessibility throughout the service design process
+- Continually test and improve accessibility of the service
+- Research and test with users to ensure that the service meets accessibility
+- Promote accessibility awareness to the team

+**NOTE:** See [guidance](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds6) for misaligned behaviours.

 ## [Empower Staff To Deliver Better Services](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds7)
 > Make sure that staff have access to the tools, training and technologies they need.
 Empower the team to make decisions throughout the design, build and operation of the service.

 TBS: [Section 4.5 https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603#cla4.5](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603#cla4.5)

+**Activities:**

+- Empower teams to make decisions about how best to deliver the service
+- Team management actively remove impediments that prevent the team from delivering the service
+- Foster an open and collaborative environment to empower team members
+- Team members have access to environments to experiment with new approaches, tooling, or solutions

+**NOTE:** See [guidance](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds7) for misaligned behaviours.

 ## [Be Good Data Stewards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds8)
 > Collect data from users only once and reuse wherever possible.
 Ensure that data is collected and held in a secure way so that it can easily be reused by others to provide services.

 TBS: [Section 4.4.2.7 Cyber security and identity](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603#cla4.4.2.7)

+**Activities:**

+-

+**NOTE:** See [guidance](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds8) for misaligned behaviours.

 ## [Design Ethical Services](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds9)
 > Make sure that everyone receives fair treatment.
 Comply with ethical guidelines in the design and use of systems which automate decision making (such as the use of artiﬁcial intelligence).

+**Activities:**

+-

+**NOTE:** See [guidance](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds9) for misaligned behaviours.

 ## [Collaborate Widely](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds10)

 > Create multidisciplinary teams with the range of skills needed to deliver a common goal.
 Share and collaborate in the open.
 Identify and create partnerships which help deliver value to users.

+**Activities:**

+-

+**NOTE:** See [guidance](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html#ds10) for misaligned behaviours.